muratkeremozcan/cctdd/ch18-suspense-errBoundary-concurrency/suspense-errBoundary-concurrency.md

 });
 ```

-With [msw](https://testing-library.com/docs/react-testing-library/example-intro/#mock) - think of `cy.intercept` for RTL use - it is not recommended to verify XHR calls going out of the app instead, the advice is the verify the changes in the UI.
+With [msw](https://testing-library.com/docs/react-testing-library/example-intro/#mock) - think of `cy.intercept` for RTL use - it is not recommended to verify XHR calls going out of the app.
+Instead, the advice is the verify the changes in the UI.
 Alas, sometimes there are no changes in the component itself therefore we cannot mirror every single Cypress component testing 1:1 with RTL.
 Here is the RTL mirror of `HeroDetail.cy.tsx`.

 > Alternatively we could spy on the `react-query` hooks and verify they are called.
-While that is what most developers have been used to, it is an implementation detail because changes in the state management approach would break the tests.
+While that is what most developers have been used to, it is an implementation detail because changes to our state management approach would break the tests.

 ```tsx
 // src/heroes/HeroDetail.test.tsx